marco-audibene/multi-code-scan-action/language-tests/typescript/README.md

 ## Running Tests

-These tests are run using the \`typescript-code-quality-test.yml\` workflow, which executes the multi-code-scan-action against these test files using the provided rulesets.
+These tests are run using the `typescript-code-quality-test.yml` workflow, which executes the multi-code-scan-action against these test files using the provided rulesets.

 The action should detect the intentional violations in each file type and report them as annotations in GitHub.
-\`\`\`

-## 3. Create Test Files with Intentional Violations